Ahmed Dawood

-Seth Ahmed Dawood (15 March 1899 – 2 January 2002) was a Pakistani industrialist and a philanthropist.
+Ahmed Dawood (15 March 1905 – 2 January 2002) was a Pakistani industrialist and philanthropist.
 Dawood founded several companies and The Dawood Foundation (TDF), which established the Dawood College of Engineering and Technology (renamed Dawood University of Engineering & Technology after being granted the status of a university in 2013).

 Early life

-Dawood was born in Bantva, a small town in Kathiawar, British India, as the second born and eldest son of seven children in a trader family.
+Ahmed was born in Bantva, a small town in Kathiawar, British India, as the eldest son and second child of the seven children to Dawood Gandhi and Hajiani Hanifa Bai, a Memon trader family.
 He had three years of formal education, like many others in his time and environs.
 He followed the family tradition and went into the family business.

-When he was 12, he was sent to stay with his maternal grandfather, Abdul Ghani Haji Noor Muhammad.
-Over two years, he learned basic trade of cotton yarn, wheat, and grains in Shimoga (later Karnataka).
-He was then sent for another two years to the Madras area and assigned more responsibilities.
-The death of his father Yaqoob was a turning point in his life.
-Ahmed moved to Bombay and started his own business at the age of 15.
-Under the supervision of his grandfather, he opened a shop in Hanuman Building at the Tamba Kanta market area of Bombay.
+When he was 12, he was sent to stay with his maternal grandfather, Haji Abdul Ghani, son of Haji Noor Muhammad, in south India.
+Over two years, he learned basic trade of cotton yarn, wheat, and grains in Shimoga (then in Mysore state, now in Karnataka).
+He was then sent for another two years to the Madras Presidency area and assigned more responsibilities.
+The death of his father, Dawood, was a turning point in his life.
+Ahmed moved to Bombay and started his own business at the age of hardly 15.
+Under the supervision of his grandfather, he opened a shop in Hanuman Building in the Tamba Kanta market area of Bombay.

-When he was 18 or 19 years old, Dawood married Aysha.
-The couple had two sons – Aziz Dawood and Yousuf Dawood — and one daughter named Khadijah (Khatoo Bai).
-Around 10 years later, his wife Aysha Bai died because of tuberculosis.
-He then married Mariam Bai and the couple had two children, Hussain Dawood and Amina Bai.
+When he was 18 or 19 years old, Ahmed was married to Ayesha Bai, a girl of his own community and similar family background, in a match arranged by their families in the usual Indian way.
+The couple had two sons – Aziz Dawood and Yusuf Dawood — and one daughter, Khadijah (Khatoo Bai).
+After around 10 years, his wife Ayesha Bai died as a result of tuberculosis.
+Some years later, Ahmed Dawood married Mariam Bai, another lady from his own community and similar family background, again in a match arranged by their families.
+The couple had two children, son Hussain Dawood and daughter Amina Bai.

 Professional life in Bombay

 Dawood's initial ventures in the spice trade ended in bankruptcy.
 He then opened a small shop in Tamba Kanta to deal in cotton and silk yarn.
 His strategy involved purchasing wholesale and selling retail.
 By 1933 he was with his firm the biggest supplier of imported yarn to the textile mills in British India.
-He also set up a cotton ginning factory in his hometown of Bantva, an oil mill in Madras, and a banaspati ghee (clarified butter) factory in Kolkata.
+He also set up a cotton ginning factory in his hometown of Bantva, an oil mill in Madras, and a Vanaspati (hydrogenated vegetable oil) factory in Calcutta.
 With a special license granted by the British colonial government, Dawood set up an army vehicle disposable depot in Chattogram.
 Such depots were established after the end of the first World War and required a license.